denjhang/wav2m882fui-OPN/README.md

 # cc3.exe
 This program can convert mucom88 mml text in mgs format into an OPN fui files.
+It can be used using the following command:
+`cc2 %name%.txt %name%\ -opm`
+At this time, the voice will be played at normal speed at a tick rate of 60Hz.

+You can use the -e option to extend the tick rate, which allows you to play the speech at a higher tick rate.
+For example:
+`cc2 %name%.txt %name%\ -opm -e2`
+At this time, the voice will be played at normal speed at a tick rate of 120Hz.
 # Usage
 1. First use something like Audacity to trim the audio.
 I don't recommend that the length of a single audio file exceed 5 seconds.
 Note that it must be a signed 44100Hz 16-bit wav file.
 2. Open wave_MML_M88-en.exe and convert the wav to an intermediate file dat.
 I recommend selecting 1/60 precision.
 This usually takes a few minutes.